 Ben Dronkers in a greenhouse filled with hemp.
 Picture source: weedworldmagazine.org

-But the government changed the law and made it more difficult to grow and more and more the organised crime took over production.
-And then the guys with “the green fingers”, the hippies, the young people who grew a couple of kilo’s in their attic, they all quit because they were too scared.
+But the government changed the law and made it more difficult to grow.
+More and more the organised crime took over production.
+And then the guys with “the green fingers” – the hippies who grew a couple of kilo’s in their attic – they all quit because they were too scared.
 The police also targeted them all the time instead of organised crime because that was a lot easier of course.

 Because all the lies throughout the years that marihuana is a bad thing are being refuted by the medicinal properties that it has like in a product such as CBD oil.
 They can’t stop it anymore.
 The cat is out of the bag, as they say.

 Picture source: jackermag.com.

-While tobacco and alcohol give a lot of societal damage marihuana doesn’t which is now extensively proven.
+While tobacco and alcohol give a lot of societal damage marihuana does not which is now extensively proven.
 In the Netherlands they even came up with a report that it isn’t bad and then the government falsified the report to keep it illegal.
 Nobody got punished for that.
 But if you sell a few grams of marihuana on the streets you go to jail.

 I believe all drugs should be legalised and then the world will change.
-Because now, when you say heroin should be legalised people get really upset, but would you like to have some heroin?
-You don’t.
+Because now, when you say heroin should be legalised people get really upset, but would you like to buy some heroin?
+You don’t!
 But it’s the peer pressure and black markets that make new junkies.

 This plant is very diverse in its use cases.
 They say that there are 20 to 50.000 different products you can make from hemp.
 You can buy the CBD oil from Sensi Seeds but you can also find the seed oil, hemp seeds and protein.
 It’s one of the plants that contains omega 3 and 6.

-“At HempFlax we make car products for the automotive industry.
-BMW, Mercedes, Jaguar even the Bugatti Veyron.”
+‘At HempFlax we make car products for the automotive industry.
+BMW, Mercedes, Jaguar even the Bugatti Veyron.’

 And those are some of the things that hemp can do.
 People should inform themselves if they are interested in this subject.
 We also have a small shop in the Red Light District between the two museum buildings called the Hempstory.
 There we sell a lot of products that you can eat or wear or use for makeup.

 Industrial hemp production.
 Picture source: dvhn.nl

 Ben Dronkers: It’s very simple actually; in the last couple of hundred years, in between 400 or 500, we cut 80% percent of the forests in the world.
 We’ve used up all that wood, but hemp can do the same as a forest but what takes a forest 12 years hemp can do in 1 year.
 It can produce fibers and it can produce wood.

 Can hemp safe the planet?
 Well if the CO2 output is important then you can see that, what you learn is school, plants take in the CO2 from the air and store it and then when you burn it is released again.
-But what we do now is use millions of years old oil and coal and only burn it releasing the CO2 into the air.
+We use millions of years old oil and coal and only burn it releasing the CO2 into the air.

 Hempcrete replacing concrete.
-Picture source: isohemp.com
+Source: isohemp.com

 Then you store the CO2 for many years.
 It’s a wonder plant, it’s amazing what this plant can do.
 It comes close to the tree of life as I always say.
 And people don’t believe it, they don’t know about it.
 When they come to the museum they’re flabbergasted by all the possibilities that this plant has!

-When you look back at history, Colombus couldn’t have found America and Europe wouldn’t have had any colonies if it wasn’t for hemp.
+When you look back at history, Colombus couldn’t have found America and Europe wouldn’t had any colonies if it wasn’t for hemp.
 Wood and hemp made all those ships possible.
 The sails were hemp, the clothes were hemp, the food was hemp, the lights were powered by hemp oil.

 2 replicas of 3 ships that Columbus used to sail to America.
 Picture source: oswegocountytoday.com

 Can it save the world?
 It can help a lot.
 That quote was actually originally a phrase from Jack Herer, a good friend of mine who passed away.
 He wrote a very important book: The Emperor Wears No Clothes.
 He used to say hemp could save the world and then I would always say; come on, that is a bit too much Jack.
 But I really believe it now because as soon as the oceans have no more fish where do we get the proteins?
-The omega 3’s and omega 6?
+The omega 3’s et omega 6?
 It’s in the hemp oil or seeds.